fluxcd/website/content/en/docs/cheatsheets/oci-artifacts.md

 pushes them to a container registry using the FLux CLI.
 Flux running on the staging cluster detects the new artifact digest, pulls the manifests and applies them.

-When cutting a release from them main branch by Git tagging a commit with a semver version, the CI job generates the manifests for production and pushes them using the Git tag as the OCI artifact tag.
+When cutting a release from the main branch by tagging a commit with a semver version, the CI job generates the manifests for production and pushes them using the Git tag as the OCI artifact tag.
 The Flux controllers running on the production cluster detects the new semver tag, pulls the manifests and applies them.